-The health and safety of residents, visitors and staff were promoted and protected.
+The health and safety of respite users, visitors and staff were promoted and protected.
 There was a risk management policy and environmental and individual risk assessments for residents availing of respite.
-Overall, these outlined appropriate measures in place to control and manage the risks identified.
-However, as referred to above a potential risk for one resident had not been appropriately assessed.
-There was a risk register in place.
+These outlined appropriate measures in place to control and manage the risks identified.
 Health and safety audits were undertaken on a regular basis with appropriate actions taken to address issues identified.
 There were arrangements in place for investigating and learning from incidents and adverse events involving residents availing of respite.
 This promoted opportunities for learning to improve services and prevent incidences.